-The Pyramid of the Sun or officially known as the Teotihuacan Ruins is a must see if you’re into Mexican history.
-The Teotihuacan Pyramids are located in the pueblo magico of San Juan Teotihuacan and is estimated to be constructed in 200 AD.
+The Pyramid of the Sun or officially known as the Teotihuacan Ruins is a must-see if you’re into Mexican history.
+The Teotihuacan Pyramids are located in the pueblo magico of San Juan Teotihuacan and was estimated to be constructed in 200 AD.

 By car, the pyramids are about 70 minutes from the city center and can easily be accessed by a tour (typically 9 hours long) or on your own via Uber or Cabify.

 We used Uber so that we could leisurely explore the ruins and it cost us $34 USD to get there and only $17 USD to get back to Mexico City.
 Make sure you bring water, a hat, and sunscreen.
 There is no shade there and expect to spend around 3-4 hours walking to and around to the different pyramids.